My addiction has to do with performance, with creating a very real situation and then dealing with all the physical problems surrounding it.

 In a dream You stopped to look at my face Oysters, the cloisters In siberia I liked it Like Oslo baking in summertime That’s how you smell my dear

 The boy’s let go.
+Let him go He will rise.

 (John recites the monologue)